DeCoste Writing Protocol

-The DeCoste Writing Protocol is a formative assessment tool that helps educators identify factors affecting an individual student’s ability to produce writing.
+The DeCoste Writing Protocol is an informal diagnostic tool that helps educators identify factors affecting an individual student’s ability to produce writing.

-The DeCoste Writing Protocol is a formative assessment tool that helps educators identify factors affecting an individual student’s ability to produce writing.
+The DeCoste Writing Protocol (DWP) is an informal diagnostic tool that helps educators identify factors affecting an individual student’s ability to produce writing.
 The Writing Protocol compares a child’s individual performance across handwriting and keyboarding tasks.
 It examines spelling performance and writing skills so educators make more informed decisions about instructional strategies and the appropriate use of technology to meet classroom demands.

-The DeCoste Writing Protocol evolved from Dr DeCoste’s original book, Assistive Technology Assessment: Developing a Written Productivity Profile, first published in 2004.
-Much has changed over the last decade—fueled by advances in technology and insights from new research, including:
+The DeCoste Writing Protocol evolved from Dr. DeCoste’s widely-adopted book, Assistive Technology Assessment: Developing a Written Productivity Profile, first published in 2004.
+Much has changed, fueled by advances in technology and insights from new research, including:

 The DeCoste Writing Protocol takes these changes into account.
 The scoring has shifted substantially to accommodate the shifts.

 New research findings detailed in the DeCoste Writing Protocol support the effort to better understand writing development for typical students and those with disabilities.

 Ready to Buy?
 Call us at 800.999.4660

 Denise DeCoste, Ed.D., OTR is an occupational therapist and a special educator with over 25 years of experience in the field of assistive technology (AT).
 For 22 years, she was an assistive technology team leader for the Montgomery County Maryland Public Schools (InterACT and HIAT Teams).
 Recently, she was the governor appointed chair of the Maryland UDL Task Force.
 Denise is the author of three books on assistive technology.
 She presents at national conferences and lectures regularly in school districts across the country on AT related topics.